efournier92/TV-Show-Lister/README.md

 # TV Show Lister

 This is an app that allows users to add their favorite shows to a list of TV shows.
-The list keeps track of details about the show based on the user input.
+The lister keeps track of details about the show based on the user input, via `television-shows.csv`.

 I built this mainly to practice acceptance testing using Capybara.
 All features have an associated user story, as well as an acceptance test ensuring it works as expected.
 I wrote each test first, then let the failing test drive my development.